School of Exercise & Rehabilitation Sciences

 [3 credit hours]

-This course provides a study of the impacts of aging on leisure and recreation activities during middle and later adulthood by investigating the aging process, leisure across the lifespan, and the impact of leisure and recreation on quality of life and wellness.
-Minimum "C" required for RCRT majors.
+This course provides a study of the impacts of aging on leisure and recreation activities during middle and later adulthood by investigating the aging process, leisure across the lifespan, and the impact of leisure and recreation on quality of life and wellness from an RT perspective.
+Minimum grade of "C" required for RCRT majors.

 Term Offered: Spring, Fall